Paja123/HCISIMS/README.md

   - Backend Development: I was responsible for developing the backend functionality of the application, with a focus on tour guide and all of his functionalities.
   - Tour Guide Interface: My role was also involved creating the user interface specifically tailored for tour guides.
-  - Collaboration: The rest of the application development was carried out by your team members.
+  - Collaboration: The rest of the application development was carried out by my team members.

 Getting Started